 Is Daytrana prescribed for adults?

 Other medications that contain methylphenidate are approved for treating ADHD in adults, such as Ritalin and Concerta.
-For adults interested in a patch form of an ADHD medication, a brand-name medication called Xelstrym may be available soon.
+For adults interested in a patch form of an ADHD medication, a brand-name medication called Xelstrym is available.
 It contains the active drug dextroamphetamine and is approved to treat ADHD in adults and some children.

 Doctors might prescribe Daytrana for adults.
 However, this is an off-label use.
 (Off-label use is when a drug is prescribed for a purpose other than its FDA-approved uses.)
 Talk with your doctor if you have questions about Daytrana’s effectiveness or side effects in adults with ADHD.